minetest/minetest/README.txt

 	If using MSVC:
 		- Open the generated minetest.sln
 		- The project defaults to the "Debug" configuration.
-Make very sure to select "Release", unless you want to debug some stuff (it's slower)
+Make very sure to select "Release", unless you want to debug some stuff (it's slower and might not even work at all)
 		- Build the ALL_BUILD project
 		- Build the INSTALL project
 		- You should now have a working game with the executable in